 - RFI / RFP processes are very much like standardized exams: they measure certain things very well, but completely fail to measure other, perhaps more important aspects of an organization.
 Thus, an RFI might be a great tool to understand if a vendor is large enough, is solid enough economically as an organization, has enough experience in a particular technical domain, etc. But they say little about a vendor's culture, communication abilities, commitment to a project and ability to go the extra mile, etc. --many of these factors often more critical than the "numbers" the RFP measures.
 Hence, RFI / RFPs often "self-select" vendors that are great "test takers" but might be a pain to work within the future.
 They also incentivize "sugar coating" of information to rank well on the RFP.

 - RFI / RFP process try to fit al vendors into the same mold, thus preventing each vendor's unique abilities to shine.
 This does not permit the vendor to really understand the capabilities that make a certain vendor a better fit for an organization than another vendor, despite both potentially having the same size and price structure.

-About PSL: With more than 30 years of experience, PSL specializes on outsourcing and nearshoring software development projects as well as Team Augmentation.
-Based in Colombia, Mexico and the US, PSL is an agile SCRUM development shop focused on high quality services.
+About PSL: With more than 30 years of experience, PSL specializes in outsourcing and nearshoring software development projects as well as Team Augmentation.
+Based in Colombia, Mexico, and the US, PSL is an agile SCRUM development shop focused on high-quality services.